Electoral system of Turkey: Electoral districts

 Turkey is split into 87 electoral districts, which elect a certain number of Members to the Grand National Assembly of Turkey.
 The Grand National Assembly has a total of 600 seats (increased from 550 seats after 2017 constitutional reforms) a, which each electoral district allocated a certain number of MPs in proportion to their population.
 The Supreme Electoral Council of Turkey conducts population reviews of each district before the election and can increase or decrease a district's number of seats according to their electorate.

 Chronological table

 In all but four cases, electoral districts share the same name and borders of the 81 Provinces of Turkey.
-The exceptions are İzmir, İstanbul, Bursa and Ankara.
+The exceptions are İzmir, Istanbul, Bursa and Ankara.
 Provinces electing between 19 and 36 MPs are split into two electoral districts, while any province electing above 36 MPs are divided into three.
-As the country's four largest provinces, İzmir and Bursa are divided into two subdistricts while Ankara and İstanbul is divided into three.
+As the country's four largest provinces, İzmir and Bursa are divided into two subdistricts while Ankara and Istanbul is divided into three.
 The distribution of elected MPs per electoral district is shown below.

 Changes in 2023

-The number of MPs of those eight electoral districts has been changed by the electoral council as listed below.
+The number of MPs of those ten electoral districts has been changed by the electoral council as listed below.